kometen/bloomfilter_spellchecker/README.md

 It uses a wordlist I found here on github, a bloomfilter I found and tried a while back.

+The article about the bloomfilter can be found at https://blog.michaelschmatz.com/2016/04/11/how-to-write-a-bloom-filter-cpp/.

 The idea is to send a json-formatted list in an array with words which is parsed using the bloomfilter and can say whether the words exists or not.